Table of Contents

 How to Conduct Message Mining

 There are many ways to conduct message mining, and it all depends on the purpose of your data collection.
-And here are four of them:
+Here are four of them:

 1. Conduct Visitor Surveys

-These surveys are just for those who simply visit your site.
+These surveys are just for those who visit your site.
 When it comes to conducting a visitor survey, it’s important to implement a strategic and structured approach.
-Clearly define the objectives of your survey as well as what specific information needs to be collected.
+Clearly define the objectives of your survey and what specific information needs to be collected.
 Some examples of this would be understanding visitor demographics, their motivations for visiting your site, satisfaction levels, expectations, etc.

-You need to design a survey questionnaire that captures this information effectively, utilising a mix of multiple-choice questions, rating scales, and open-ended questions to gather both quantitative and qualitative data.
-Keep your survey succinct and user-friendly—remember, these customers are just popping into your site.
+You need to design a survey questionnaire that effectively captures this information, utilising a mix of multiple-choice questions, rating scales, and open-ended questions to gather both quantitative and qualitative data.
+Keep your survey succinct and user-friendly.
+Remember, these customers are just popping into your site.
 And because they’re visitors, it may be a good place to analyse what these visitors experience and expect from your site.

 2. Conduct Customer Surveys